–Teaching Philosophy–

 (Williams, 2005, p.
 75).
 Subsequently, I believe exploring how sleep and adipose-related inequalities impact the most vulnerable members of society is crucial in shaping our identity as a community of researchers, academics, and public health practitioners.

-For example, when I served as chair of the search committee for the University of Alabama Department of Health Science tenure-track, assistant professor of biostatistics position, I requested the college-wide Diversity, Equity, and Inclusion committee provide training to all members of the committee.
-I solicited their coaching as I believed it was our moral responsibility, as a committee, to ensure we operated with cultural competency and sensitivity throughout all stages of the search and interview process.
+For example, when I served as chair of the search committee for the University of Alabama Department of Health Science tenure-track, assistant professor of biostatistics position, I requested the college-wide Diversity, Equity, and Inclusion committee provide training to all members of the search panel.
+I requested their coaching as I believed it was our moral responsibility, as a committee, to ensure we operated with cultural competency and sensitivity throughout all stages of the search and interview process.